Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 A patchwork of a population

-On a trip to the country of Laos, you get to know the country's many different ethnic population groups.
-Some live in the lowlands and others in the highlands, depending on their culture.
-The largest group is the lowland Lao Lum, who are the ones you meet the most.
+On a trip to Laos, you will get to know the country's many different ethnic groups.
+Some live in the lowlands, and others in the highlands, depending on their culture.

-They make up over half of the population and are typically the majority in the cities, where the more modern life is lived.
+The largest group is the lowland Lao Lum, who are the most commonly encountered.
+They make up over half of the population and are typically the majority in the cities, where more modern life is lived.

 The coins swing when you walk, and they are supposed to keep evil spirits away from your face.
 At the entrance to the Akha villages, you pass through a 'breath gate', which you must not touch under any circumstances.